What You Need to Know

 - In the 2017 Federal Budget, the Government of Canada has announced its decision to end the sale of Canada Savings Bonds (CSB) as of 1 November.

-- If you currently contribute to a CSB through the Payroll Savings Program, your contributions will continue to be deducted from your pay until 31 October.
+- If you currently contribute to a CSB through the Payroll Savings Program, your contributions will continue until your last pay in October or earlier depending on your organization.

 - If you own a certificated CSB that has matured, it no longer earns interest and should be redeemed at a financial institution.